danieljprice/phantom/README.md

 Citation
 --------

-See `docs/phantom.bib` file for relevant papers to cite when using Phantom.
+Please cite [Price et al. 2018](http://adsabs.harvard.edu/abs/2018PASA...35...31P) when using phantom.
+Wherever possible, please try to also cite original references for the algorithms you are using.
+A partial list can be found in `docs/phantom.bib` file, or by reading the relevant sections of the phantom paper.

 Licence
 -------

 See LICENCE file for usage and distribution conditions.

-Copyright (c) 2007-2019 Daniel Price and contributors (see AUTHORS file).
+Copyright (c) 2007-2020 Daniel Price and contributors (see AUTHORS file).

 Release notes
 -------------